MooersLab/pymolsnips/README.md

 <h3 name="cudatext"> CudaText (all) </h3>

-[CudaText](http://uvviewsoft.com/cudatext/) is a free, cross-platform editor that is written in Lazarus, a variant of pascal.
+[CudaText](http://uvviewsoft.com/cudatext/) is a free, cross-platform editor that is written in Lazarus, a variant of Pascal.
 It is open source.
 Its predecessor is SynWrite, which is no longer supported.
+There are numerous plugins available.
+The plugin manager should be used to install the `snippets` plugin.
 The documentation is located [online](http://wiki.freepascal.org/CudaText).

 CudaText depends on the presence of 32-bit Python3.
 On the Mac, I downloaded the 32-bit/64-bit version of Python3.7.2 from Python.org and used the installer to install the binary in about five minutes.
 When I started cudatext, it found this install of Python; I did not have to edit any configuration files.
-There are numerous plugins available.
-The plugin manager should be used to install the snippets plugin.

 The snippets are stored one per file.
 The files have the extensions of .cuda-snippet.
 CudaText snippets have names (description really), ids (tab triggers), and markers (tab stops).
-CudaText snippets are stored in the user library `./Library/Application\ Support/CudaText/data/snippets/Std.PML` folder, which you may have to create.
+CudaText snippets are stored in the user library on the Mac: `./Library/Application\ Support/CudaText/data/snippets/Std.PML` folder, which you may have to create.

 I plan to develop a PyMOL lexer (syntax highlighter) for CudaText.
 In the meantime, install and use the Python lexer.

+<A href=#FASTLINKS2>Return to list of editors above.</A>

+<h3 name="espresso"> Espresso (Mac) </h3>

+[Espresso](https://espressoapp.com/)is a proprietary test editor for the Mac.
+It is for those users who made a text editor that has a GUI that looks like a native Mac app.
+The snippets are stored in a single xml file.

 <A href=#FASTLINKS2>Return to list of editors above.</A>

 <h3 name="geany"> Geany (Universal) </h3>